spodermees/Project-7-8/documentatie/onderzoek/eigenonderzoek/Experimenteelonderzoek/experimentalresearch.md

 ## Executive Summary
 This report presents a short-range distance measurement test using the XE125 sensor as part of the project Autonoom Manoeuveren in de Haven.
 The project's goal is to explore the feasibility of automating ship docking using sensor data.

-under controlled conditions, the XE125 radar sensor was tested for measurement accuracy over distances ranging from 0.10 to 3.00 meters, using a reflective aluminium surface as the target.
-The sensor's readings ware comared to the reference measurments taken with a measuring tape.
+Under controlled conditions, the XE125 radar sensor was tested for measurement accuracy over distances ranging from 0.10 to 3.00 meters, using a reflective aluminium surface as the target.
+The sensor's readings were compared to the reference measurements taken with a measuring tape.

 The experiment showed that the sensor consistently achieved an average accuracy within 0.02 meters.
 This confirms its potential for close-range maritime applications.
-However, due to the current software limitations, measurements beyond 3 meters were not possible and need further investigation.
+However, due to the current software limitations, measurements beyond 3 meters was not possible and need further investigation.
 But the XE125 sensor shows a promise as a reliable sensor for autonomous docking systems.